 IV.
 Characterize cellular response to defects in mitochondrial RNA processing.

 While these four areas of research are connected via a common thread, they span the gamut of scales from evolutionary to mechanistic.
-In the long-term, taking this broad approach will allow us to gain deeper insights into mitochondrial genome biology than would not be possible otherwise.
+In the long-term, taking this broad approach will allow us to gain deeper insights into mitochondrial genome biology than would be possible otherwise.